 The current ascension in the demand for electric bikes has led people to wonder what is an e-bike and the reason for its popularity.
 Everything has become either digitalized or electronically independent to help ease human functions.
 The invention of e-bikes is one such service to those who wish to make their commute easier.
+Let's dive into.

 The discussion about what is an e-bike and how do e-bikes work begins as soon as one spots the electric motor on the bike.
 The electric bike looks almost the same as a pedal bike with a few additions.
 The most prominent difference between the pedal bike and electric bike is the presence of a small electric motor.
 This electric motor brings the electric factor to the bike, it can charge the bike forward at high speeds or even assist in a simple hike.
 The electric motor functions as a boost when the rider applies pressure.